by Chris Woodford. Last updated: May 14, 2020.

 In theory, any part of the body—from your ear or nose to your finger or toe—could be replaced by a prosthesis.
 In practice, there are four common types of prosthetic limb, which replace either a partial or complete loss of an arm or leg:

-- Below the knee (transtibial): A replacement lower leg attached to an intact upper leg.
+- Below the knee (BK, transtibial): An prosthetic lower leg attached to an intact upper leg.

-- Below the elbow (transradial): A replacement forearm.
+- Below the elbow (BE, transradial): A prosthetic forearm.

 How does a prosthesis work?

 A prosthesis consists of a number of different parts.
-There's the prosthetic limb itself, the socket (the joint between the prosthetic limb and the patient's body), the attachment mechanism, and the control system.
+There's the prosthetic limb itself, the socket (the connection or "interface" between the prosthetic limb and the patient's body), the attachment mechanism, and the control system.
 Let's briefly look at these in turn.

 The prosthetic limb

-The comfort and effectiveness of a prosthesis is largely governed by how well it fits onto the remaining part of the patient's own limb, which is called their residual limb (or sometimes, informally, the "stump").
+The comfort and effectiveness of a prosthesis is largely governed by how well it fits onto the remaining part of the patient's own limb, which is called their residual limb (or sometimes, informally, the "stump"—a term some people understandably find offensive, though it is, nevertheless, widely used in the medical world).
 The connecting part of a prosthesis is called the socket and it's carefully molded around a plaster cast taken from the residual limb.
 The fit of a socket has to be precise or the new limb may damage the residual one, causing discomfort or tissue damage and perhaps even making it impossible to wear the prosthesis for a time.
 A patient's residual limb is likely to change shape and size over months and years so new sockets will be needed from time to time.
-More precisely fitting sockets can now be made by scanning a patient's residual limb with lasers.
+More precisely fitting sockets can now be made by scanning a patient's residual limb with lasers and cutting-edge techniques such as 3D printing are also now being used.
+However sockets are produced, it's important for them be custom-made and expertly fitted by an experienced prosthetist.

 The attachment mechanism